WebAhead/master-reference/coursebook/week-UX/persona-interview-workshop.md

 -

 ———————————————————————————————————————
-#### Why is your persona choosing to use what you’ve designed and what drives this behaviour?
+#### Why is your persona choosing to use what you’ve designed and what drives this behavior?

 -
 -